1. Home

 National Seashore Fire Permits: Before you think about creating even the tiniest blaze, be sure you have a permit!

-The Cape Cod National Seashore issues fire permits free of charge, but only a very limited number of them for each beach.
+The National Parks Service issues fire permits free of charge, but only a very limited number of them for each beach.

 Since demand often exceeds the daily supply, it's best to reserve your permit 3 days in advance.
 (For example: Reserve on Sunday for a campfire on Wednesday, reserve on Monday for a fire on Thursday, etc.)